WladimirSidorenko/DiscourseSenser/README.rst

   of senses given the connective;

 **dsenser.wang.WangSenser**
- an optimized reimplementation of `Wang. et al.`_'s sense classification system using the LinearSVC classifier;
+ an optimized reimplementation of `Wang et al.`_'s sense classification system using the LinearSVC classifier;

 **dsenser.xgboost.XGBoostSenser**
- an optimized reimplementation of `Wang. et al.`_'s sense classification system using the XGBoost decision forrest classifier;
+ an optimized reimplementation of `Wang et al.`_'s sense classification system using the XGBoost decision forrest classifier;

 **dsenser.svd.SVDSenser**